 Drilling Bit selection commonly involves choosing a bit that offers the right balance between durability and Rate of Penetration.
-We cannot get the maximum rate of penetration and maximum durability in one bit.
-The right balance between the two will yield an Optimum ROP and an Optimum Durability for the application.
+We cannot get the maximum penetration rate and durability in one bit.
+The right balance between the two will yield an Optimum ROP and Optimum Durability for the application.

-It is not sufficient to select a bit that seems to offer the desired balance between ROP and durability.
-We must also be confident that there is little likelihood of major bit failure.
-We need to be assured that the risk of cone loss through early bearing failure is acceptably low, or that an expensive PDC bit will not be destroyed in a hostile formation before reaching its target.
+It is not sufficient to select a bit that offers the desired balance between ROP and durability.
+We must also be confident that there is little likelihood of significant bit failure.
+We must be assured that the risk of cone loss through early bearing failure is acceptably low or that an expensive PDC bit will not be destroyed in a hostile formation before reaching its target.

 Maintaining Gauge Hole

 The bit should be capable of maintaining the gauge hole.
 If it does not, the next bit will be subject to wear and abnormal loading before it ever cuts fresh formation.
 It may even be damaged if adequate care is not taken when running in the hole.
 If the under gauge bit is run at the end of a section, it may be difficult to run the casing.